-- Sealed road suitable for all types of vehicle. - Unsealed road suitable for most types of vehicle. - Off Road suitable for off-road vehicles only.
+- Sealed road suitable for all types of vehicle. - Unsealed road suitable for most types of vehicle. - Off-road suitable for off-road vehicles only.

 Generally these classifications describe a degree of construction.
-The diagram below shows the relationship between each of these types of tracks and the degree of construction, location within the environment and ease of use.
+The diagram on page 51 shows the relationship between each of these types of tracks and the degree of construction, location within the environment and ease of use.